Now Reading

 External prison-like setting of the house is soon replaced by the internal soul-snatching arrangement: marriage.
 Each girl goes through different emotions to the prospect of a loveless marriage and tragic separation from one another.

-Mustang’s plot is familiar and not very original.
-But it’s effective due to director Ergüven and co-writer Alice Wincour’s strong construction of characters.
-Mustang’s achievement lies in its nuanced criticism of a society that uses a sexualization filter to see everything women do.
+Mustang’s plot isn’t quite original but effective due to director Ergüven and co-writer Alice Wincour’s strong construction of characters.
+The film’s achievement lies in its nuanced criticism of a society that uses a sexualization filter to see everything women do.
 It also ironically looks at the sanctioned community ceremonies to celebrate female sexuality.
 The complicated themes explored could have easily veered into a heavy-handed territory.
 But it’s all executed in a way that looks genuine.

 Ergüven initially frames the sisters tightly to insist on their bond.
 Like they were a single entity.
 In initial scenes, except Lale, others remain indistinguishable.
 The director gradually narrows down to look through each girl’s peculiarities and characteristics.
 Sonay, the eldest, rejects to serve tea to a suitor.
 She claims she is going to marry her boyfriend.
 Immediately, Selma takes Sonay’s place, indicative of products being shipped out of assembly line.
 That point onwards, cracks in the sisterly bond widen.
 The way each of them reacts to it reflects on the individual character’s nature/complexities.